 The City of Pekin is an Illinois municipal corporation of over 300 full and part time employees with an approximate budget of $62 million.

-Mark Rothert was appointed Interim City Manager for the City of Pekin on August 31, 2018.
+Mark Rothert was appointed City Manager for the City of Pekin on November 26, 2018.
 He joined the City in June 2017, serving as Administrative Services Director and then Assistant City Manager.

 Before coming to Pekin, Mark spent five years (2012-2017) working for Peoria County as an assistant county administrator overseeing economic development, public transportation, planning & zoning and county highway department operations.
 His major accomplishments included the successful awarding of two Enterprise Zones by the State of Illinois to help business grow and expand in the area; intergovernmental collaboration with the Greater Peoria Mass Transit District to consolidate public transportation services; and helping to foster an entrepreneurial ecosystem in Peoria.